httpstergeek/config-modeler/README.md

 Configuration Modeler is a Splunk App which mimics btool, but allows users to select apps within the deployment server.
 The user can select any combination of apps and graphically see the final configuration.
 This tool does not use btool, but instead uses a custom cherrypy endpoint.

+This app uses Splunk rest search command to discover the Deployment server.

 ##Supports: